-Many successful trading strategies involve identifying and capitalizing on consolidation periods.
+Many successful trading strategies involve identifying and capitalising on consolidation periods.
 The aim is not necessarily to trade the consolidation itself, but rather anticipate the market’s next move and benefit from entering the market early before the next move comes.
-One way to do this is by identifying bullish or bearish flag formations.
+One way to do this is by identifying

 How to identify a consolidating market